 Basically a hip replacement or hip resurfacing makes changes to both the femur (the thigh bone) and the acetabulum (part of the pelvis) together these two form the hip joint.

-With Resurfacing the head of the femur is shaved and a metal cap is attached which covers its surface.
+With resurfacing the head of the femur is shaved and a metal cap is attached which covers the surface.

 With a traditional replacement the head of the femur is cut off and a long, metal stem inserted into the bone.
 An artificial head is then attached to the stem.

 With resurfacing a metal cup is used with a replacement this might be made from metal, polyethylene or ceramic.

 That's quite a difference isn't it?
 With so much less bone being removed why then isn't this the favoured procedure?
 Let's take a look at the advantages and disadvantages.

 - Much less bone needs to be removed

 - Because the cap and the cup are of similar size to the originals there is thought to be significantly less risk of dislocation.